Information for patients

 Disclaimer (MUST READ)

-MR Safety policy for Fixed Internal, passive orthopaedic implants
+NHS GGC MRI Safety policy for scanning patients with Fixed Internal, passive orthopaedic implants

 Must read: What this policy does not cover / notable exceptions